 Our board is made up of seven elected parent representatives, our principal and one elected staff trustee, all of who are in office for a term of three

 Kevin Cronin - Principal

 My family and I have lived in the area for 18 years and love the Whangaparaoa lifestyle and community.
 Our school is at the centre of that community so I am eager to do my best to help Whangaparaoa Primary school be the best it can be.

 Hi, I’m Claire Scott.
-My husband Jude and I have 3 children, two of them currently at Whangaparaoa School (Year 5 and Year 3) and one due to start next
+My husband Jude and I have 3 children, all currently attending Whangaparaoa School.

 I come from a background of Education.
 I am a trained primary teacher, and taught in New Zealand for 4 years and England for 2 years.
 I have worked in both mainstream and special education needs.
 It’s been a long time since I was in the classroom though, and I admire and respect today’s teachers, and understand the commitment teaching requires.

 I also hold a post graduate diploma in Business and Administration, and for the last 15 years I have been working in international education recruitment, working with teacher aides, teachers and senior management, and supporting schools needs around the world.
 I speak with teachers from across New Zealand and as a result gain an insight into the workings of other primary schools, what their successes have been and initiatives they have tried.

 I am proud of the Hibiscus Coast and of Whangaparaoa School.
 I am a friendly, committed and enthusiastic person.
 I have a vested interest with our children moving through the year levels, and want the school to be the best it can be, and to support our hard working teachers.
 School is the hub of a community and I am excited to be involved in this capacity.